 -You are a member of the “Ontario College and University Sustainability Professionals”.
 What projects are other institutes engaging in that you think all universities should undertake?

--The other day, UWaterloo recently trnasitioned Parking Services to “Sustainable Transportation”.
-While there will be some electric-vehicle infrastructure and bike storage, a lot of this plan includes parking infrastructure, re-curbing, changes ot payment systems, etc. How does the loose use of “sustainability” in instances like this undermine your projects and department on campus?
+-The other day, UWaterloo transitioned Parking Services to “Sustainable Transportation”.
+While there will be some electric-vehicle infrastructure and bike storage, a lot of this plan includes parking infrastructure, re-curbing, changes to payment systems, etc. How does the loose use of “sustainability” in instances like this undermine your projects and department on campus?